aridiosilva/Blockchain/README.md

 Refered as Distributed Ledger Technology (DLT)  makes the history of any digital asset unalterable and transparent through the use of descentralization and cryptographic hashing.

+# What is blockchain technology?

+Blockchain is a shared, immutable ledger for recording transactions, tracking assets and building trust.
+Discover why businesses worldwide are adopting it.

 # Blockchain overview

 ## Blockchain defined: